-For the three months ended July 31, 2008 and 2007, selling and administrative expenses were 23.9% and 19.8%, respectively, of consolidated revenues.
+For the six and three months ended October 31, 2008, selling and administrative expenses were 21.9% and 20.2%, respectively, of consolidated revenues.
+This is compared to 19.3% and 18.8%, respectively, for the same periods of fiscal year 2008.
 The Company's target for such expenses is not to exceed 20% of revenues.
-In the fiscal year 2009 period, this ratio was not achieved due to a lower level of sales and increases in professional fees, marketing expenses, and the operating expenses at Gillam-FEI resulting primarily from the impact of the declining value of the US dollar compared to the Euro.
+In the fiscal year 2009 periods, this ratio was not achieved due to a lower level of revenues and increases in professional fees and certain marketing expenses.
+These increases were offset by decreases in personnel costs including reduced incentive compensation and decreased employee benefits resulting from a lower headcount.
 In subsequent quarters of fiscal year 2009, the Company expects selling and administrative expenses to be incurred at 20% or less of revenues both by controlling costs as well as increasing revenues.